moisesrsantos/audinter/README.md

 ## License

-`audinter` was created by Antónia Brito.
-It is licensed under the terms of the MIT license.
+`audinter` was created by Antónia Brito and Moisés Santos.
+It is licensed under the terms of the GPL-3.0.

 ## Credits